ultraq/thymeleaf-layout-dialect/thymeleaf-layout-dialect-docs/migrating-to-3.0.md

 This module now has the name of `nz.net.ultraq.thymeleaf.layoutdialect`, and the base package (previously `nz.net.ultraq.thymeleaf`) has been changed to match.

-As a consequence of this move, if you use Spring Boot to automatically configure the layout dialect, you will now need to specify it yourself until Spring Boot is updated to support version 3 of the layout dialect.
+As a consequence of this move, if you're using Spring Boot versions older than 2.6.0 to automatically configure the layout dialect, you will now need to configure it yourself.
 To do that, add the following to any of your Spring Boot configuration classes:

 ```java
 @Bean